 - Vitamin B6 regulates skin metabolism and helps reduce excessive sebum flow

-- Vitamin E (together with provitamin A) stimulates collagen formation and protects skin cells by warding off free radicals.
+- Vitamin E (together with provitamin A) boosts collagen formation and protects skin cells by warding off free radicals

-- A whole series of oleic acids provide a soft skin feeling, bind moisture in the skin and also bring anti-inflammatory and skin-soothing properties.
+- A whole range of oleic acids provide a soft skin feeling, bind moisture in the skin and also bring anti-inflammatory and skin-soothing properties

-In sum, these caring and protective properties also support the skin's own protection against UV radiation and help to repair UV-related cell damage and to retain the already acquired tan for longer.
+In sum, these caring and protective properties also support the skin's own protection against UV radiation and help repair UV-related cell damage and retain the already acquired tan for longer.

-Like many other skin care oils, jojoba oil binds moisture in the skin by filling gaps in the skin's protective layer and thus reducing transepidermal water loss (the evaporation of skin moisture).
-However, due to its special texture, jojoba oil does not have a greasy feeling, nor does it clog pores, so it is non-comedogenic.
-Therefore, and because of its antibacterial properties, it is best suited for combination and oily skin as well as for impurities.
+Like many other skin care oils, jojoba oil binds moisture in the skin by filling gaps in the skin's protective layer and thus reducing transepidermal water loss (i.e. the evaporation of skin moisture).
+However, due to its special texture, jojoba oil does not have that greasy feeling, nor does it clog pores, so it is non-comedogenic.
+Therefore, and because of its antibacterial properties, it is best suited for combination and oily skin, as well as for impurities.
 But also for dry, sensitive or itchy skin jojoba oil with its anti-inflammatory and soothing properties is a real boon.

-Jojoba oil is also very suitable for the regular care of scars and stretch marks: Because it makes the skin so beautifully supple and leaves a light silky shimmer, bumps are not so noticeable.
+For regular care of scars and stretch marks jojoba oil is also very suitable: Because it makes the skin so beautifully supple and leaves a light silky sheen, unevenness is not so noticeable.
 The damaged connective tissue of these skin areas in turn benefits from the collagen-building effect.

 Last but not least: Jojoba oil is also wonderful for the care of scalp and hair.
 The North American natives already knew this and cared for their long, shiny black hair with jojoba oil.
 No wonder: Jojoba oil makes the hair supple and protects it from external environmental influences such as wind, cold or sun.
 The scalp in turn is protected from dehydration, itching is reduced.